-5 Best Virtual and Outsourced Accounting Services for Small Businesses
+5 Best Virtual and Outsourced Accounting Services for Small Businesses in 2020

-Stop wasting time agonizing over your books—choose outsourced or virtual accounting services and get back to running your business.
+Don't waste time agonizing over your books—choose outsourced or virtual accounting services and get back to running your business.

 Best OverallCash-basis and accrual-basis accountingOptional payroll and tax prep services